yaronh12/CodeNames/README.md

 - **[WatchLiveGame](/adminclient/src/WatchLiveGame.java)**: Allows the admin to watch live games as an observer.

 ### [3.
 Player Module](/playerclient)
-Provides functionalities for players to register, join, and participate in games.
+The Player Module empowers players to engage with the game, from registration to active participation in game sessions.
+It manages player interactions and game state updates during gameplay.
-- **PlayerClientMain**: Entry point for the player client application.
+- **[PlayerClientMain](/playerclient/PlayerClientMain.java)**: EEntry point for the player client application, providing access to game functionalities for players.
-- **RegisterToGame**: Manages player registration for games.
+- **[RegisterToGame](/playerclient/RegisterToGame.java)**: Manages player registration for games.
-- **PlayTurn**: Manages the player's turn during the game.
+- **[PlayTurn](/playerclient/PlayTurn.java)**: Manages the player's turn during the game, processing actions such as providing clues or guessing words.

 ### [4.
 Common Module](/common)
 Contains shared utilities and UI components.